Halux Diagnostic Abides To The Following Associations´ Best Practices & Regulations

 Why Shop at Halux Diagnostic for Drug Testing Supplies?

-Why Use Drug Testing Supplies?
+Why Use Drug Testing kits and Supplies?

 What Drug Testing Supplies Does Halux Diagnostic Offer?

 Halux Diagnostic provides a variety of industry leading drug testing supplies and other various onsite diagnostic products.
 These include drug testing cups, drug tests dips, saliva drug tests, pregnancy tests, alcohol tests, influenza and strep tests, and iFOBT tests.
 Halux Diagnostic seeks to provide the highest quality products in the industry in the most convenient way possible by providing exceptional personalized customer service and a seamless online ordering experience.
 We want to make our customer’s lives as easy as possible in regard to ordering drug testing supplies, understanding the process, and procedures to follow in order to complete the test successfully.

 Halux Diagnostic Drug Testing Kits and Supplies in the Workplace

 Drug testing plays an integral part in maintaining a safe and productive workplace environment.
 Drug usage in the workplace is associated with decreased productivity, loss of inventory due to theft, increased workplace accidents, lost time at work, serious health problems, dysfunctional communication, impaired judgment, and disregard for safety of self and others.

 What is CLIA-Waived and Why is it Important?